GavinMendelGleason/blog/entries/tdb_cli.md

 and we enjoyed the assistance that can be provided in interactive development by the type checker.

-We will give a quick tour of the basics
+We will give a quick tour of the basics.

 ## Start a new terminusdb instance using docker